Interpretable Machine Learning Models for Predicting the Next Targets of Activist Funds: Introduction

-This study is focused on creating a model that can accurately predict which companies will become targets of activist funds.
-We analyzed data from firms listed on the Russell 3000 index from 2016 to 2022, along with information on activist campaigns.
-Our analysis included a wide range of variables encompassing traditional measures of valuation and operations, as well as alternative data points related to ownership structures, governance, and technical indicators.
-By experimenting with 123 distinct combinations of imputation, oversampling, and machine learning techniques, we were able to determine the most effective model.
-Furthermore, we utilized Shapley values (\cite{LundbergLee2017}) to pinpoint the key factors that influence a company's likelihood of being targeted by an activist fund.
+Our research focuses on creating a model that can accurately predict which companies will become targets of activist funds.
+We analyze data from firms listed on the Russell 3000 index from 2016 to 2022, along with information on activist campaigns.
+Our analysis includes a wide range of variables encompassing traditional measures of valuation and operations, as well as alternative data points related to ownership structures, governance, and technical indicators.
+By experimenting with 123 distinct combinations of imputation, oversampling, and machine learning techniques, we determine the most effective model.
+Furthermore, we utilize Shapley values \citep{LundbergLee2017} to pinpoint the key factors that influence a company's likelihood of being targeted by an activist fund.
 This approach not only enhances the predictive accuracy of our model but also provides deeper insights into the dynamics of shareholder activism.